-- Power Nap requires macOS 10.8 or a later for notebooks and macOS 10.9 or later for desktops.
-The supported Macs are listed here. - You need to enable Power Nap in the Energy Saver pane in System Preferences.
-Notebooks have separate settings for enabling Power Nap when on battery or AC power. - In order for Power Nap to work, the Mac needs to be connected to the Internet, and Apple Mail needs to be running before you put the Mac to sleep. - The Mac will suspend Power Nap operations if your Mac is likely to overheat. - When everything is set up as described above, Mail will check for new messages and filter them through SpamSieve once per hour.
+• On macOS 12 and earlier, you can control Power Nap from the Battery or Energy Saver pane of System Preferences.

+In order for Power Nap to work, the Mac needs to be connected to the Internet, and Apple Mail needs to be running before you put the Mac to sleep.
+(Power Nap does not support other mail clients.) macOS will suspend Power Nap operations in situations where your Mac is likely to overheat.
+When everything is set up as described above, Mail will check for new messages and filter them through SpamSieve once per hour.